Virginia has a bachelor's degree in Spanish and English literature.

 One day, Big City gets a car although no one knows how.
 He cannot deal with English bureaucracy – he always comes to Moses for help with filling in forms.
 Moses also helps him with football pools, which Big City never learns to do on his own even after weeks and months.
 Big City talks with Moses about winning a lot of money; whereas Big City believes that one day he will become rich this way, Moses is more skeptical.

 Big City never has a job but he has a lot of money.
 The boys suspect him of shady activities.

 The boys like to come to Marble Arch to the Orator’s Corner to listen to speeches about the colour problem.
 One day, Big City and Moses egg Galahad on until Galahad agrees to say something in public to save his face.
 As Big City teases Galahad throughout, the latter becomes bashful and is unable to say anything coherent.
-From then on, Galahad swears revenge on Big City but in reality Galahad wouldn’t stand a chance in physical confrontation.
+From then on, Galahad swears revenge on Big City but in reality, Galahad wouldn’t stand a chance in a physical confrontation.

 This bit is written in stream of consciousness style without any punctuation for several pages.